dpitawela/CLOC/README.md

 ### Training Phases

-CLOC employes a two-phase training strategy:
+CLOC employs a two-phase training strategy:

 - **Phase One:** Both the model parameters and the margin values are optimized jointly (as above training loop).
 - **Phase Two:** Only the model parameters are optimized, while the margin values are frozen.